darthpelo/SwiftGPIOLibrary/README.md

 **A work in progress library to speed up your experiment with HW and Swift** .
-**This library uses [SwiftyGPIO](https://github.com/uraimo/SwiftyGPIO) and it scope is to help you to avoid repetetive operations**
+**This library uses [SwiftyGPIO](https://github.com/uraimo/SwiftyGPIO) and it scope is to help you to avoid repetitive operations**
 ## How to implement
-Use this library in your code it is very simple and it's possibile only using [SwiftPM](https://swift.org/package-manager/).
+Use this library in your code it is very simple and it's possible only using [SwiftPM](https://swift.org/package-manager/).
 In your `Package.swift` add this line in the **dependencies** section:
 ```swift
 .Package(url: "https://github.com/darthpelo/SwiftGPIOLibrary.git", majorVersion: 0),